steventrux/castize/README.md

 destdir: is the directory where converted video will be created

 # Usage:
-castable.sh "sourcedir" "destdir"
+castize.sh "sourcedir" "destdir"

-castable.sh /home/user/videos /home/user/chromecastvideos
+castize.sh /home/user/videos /home/user/chromecastvideos